Harveydentsun/MLF_2021_Final_Project/README.md

 **Structure**

 - The first hidden layer consists of:
-  - 90 neurons
+  - 30 neurons
   - ReLU activation function
   - 50% dropout
 - The second hidden layer consists of:
-  - 30 neurons
+  - 10 neurons
   - ReLU activation function
   - 50% dropout
 - The output layer consists of: